 - Firecrest (RBBP, Schedule One) – (Apr to July)

-- Any other species eg Kingfisher, Dipper etc in circumstances where visitor pressure may cause problems to the nesting birds.
+- Any other species, for example Dipper, in circumstances where visitor pressure may cause problems to the nesting birds.

 Don’t forget it is illegal to disturb or photograph any Schedule 1 species at the nest in the UK without a licence.
 Equally it is also bad practice to disturb or photograph any species at the nest without total due care and consideration – the birds welfare is paramount and disturbance can lead to desertion or encourage nest predators.